att-innovate/squanch/docs/source/demos/quantum-error-correction.rst

 	3. Alice and DumbAlice send their qubits through the quantum channel to Bob and DumbBob, respectively.
 The channel may apply an arbitrary unitary operation to a single physical qubit in each group of 9.

 	4. Bob and DumbBob receive their qubits.
 Bob decodes his using the Shor decoding circuit.
 DumbBob is dumb, and thus does nothing.
 For the purposes of this demonstration, the qubits will be measured and the results assembled to form a message.

+Transmitting an image is unsuitable for this scenario due to the larger size of the Hilbert space involved compared to the previous two demonstrations.
+(Each ``QSystem.state`` for N=9 uses 2097264 bytes, compared to 240 bytes for N=2.)
+Instead, Alice and DumbAlice will transmit the bitwise representation of a short message encoded as :math:`\sigma_z`-eigenstates, and Bob and DumbBob will attempt to re-assemble the message.

 Implementation
 --------------